New York: The 22 Best Attractions and Highlights

 On the site of the old World Trade Center now stands the new One World Trade Center.

 In our opinion, the new building is lacking architectural grace.
 The Twin Towers looked more elegant and made a bigger impact on the skyline of New York than the somewhat bulkier new building.

 The new subway station of the World Trade Center is definitely worth seeing though.
 The main hall, called the Oculus, is a real eye-catcher and a great photo spot.

 The highest viewing platform of the city is found on One World Trade Center: the One World Observatory.
 We don’t think that the view comes close to the ones of the Empire State Building or the Top of the Rock though.

 Unfortunately, the viewing platform isn’t so great for photographers either, since everything is behind glass.

 Info on visiting the One World Observatory

 The One World Observatory is, unlike many attractions, not included in all New York passes.
-The tickets for the viewing platform are only included in the Freestyle Pass and the New York Sightseeing Pass.
+The tickets for the viewing platform are only included in the Explorer Pass and the New York Sightseeing Pass.

 8:00 am to 9:00 pm